vgl-iisc/morsegram/README.md

 ## Installing pyms3d

 The MS-Complex computation is done using pyms3d.
-The installation instruction of pyms3d are as follows:
+You can either run bash script [here](./build_mscomplex3d.sh) to install pyms3d or the installation instruction of pyms3d are as follows:

 * Clone the repository